Emmotes/ic_spoilers/docs/havilar.md

     "id": 2496,
     "flavour_text": "",
     "description": {
-        "desc": "When any Fiend enemies are on-screen, Havilar focuses less on her own attacks and more on buffing her party..
-Her base attack cooldown is doubled, but the effect of Leadership Summit is increased by 100% for each Fiend that has appeared in the current area, stacking multiplicatively and capping at 25.
+        "desc": "When any Fiend enemies are on-screen, Havilar focuses less on her own attacks and more on buffing her party.
+Her base attack cooldown is doubled, but the effect of Leadership Summit is increased by $amount___3% for each Fiend that has appeared in the current area, stacking multiplicatively and capping at $max_stacks___4.
 Demon bosses count 15 times."
     },
     "effect_keys": [
         {
             "effect_string": "havilar_fiendish_vigor",
+            "buff_index": 3,
+            "boss_stack_increase": 15,
             "off_when_benched": true
         },
         {